vsoch/containershare/README.md

 If you have a general Docker container that is built from a Dockerfile in your repository, check out the [share-docker template](https://www.github.com/vsoch/share-docker).
 As an example, this template is used to build [share-jupyter](https://www.github.com/vsoch/share-jupyter).

 Do you have another container template you'd like?
 [Let me know](https://www.github.com/vsoch/containershare/issues)!
+Another good way to start is to [browse the table](https://vsoch.github.io/containershare), find a container like yours, and then copy the circle configuration.

 ### Step 2.
 Submit Metadata